Pro-Poor Growth and Promotion of Employment in Nigeria - SEDIN (Phase III)

-Commissioned by: Federal Ministry of Budget and National Planning
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: National Planning Commission
+Lead executing agency: Federal Ministry of Budget and National Planning

-Overall term: 2011 to 2020 (Phase III 2017 to 2020)
+Overall term: 2011 to 2022 (Phase III 2017 to 2022)

+Poverty and underemployment characterise Nigeria’s current economic and social situation.
+44 per cent of the potential working population is either unemployed or underemployed.
+60 per cent of them are young people between the ages of 15 and 29.
 84 per cent of those employed in Nigeria work in mostly private small businesses that are not optimally integrated into the value chains.
 High regulatory costs and limited financing opportunities hinder their growth.
 Microfinance banks have yet to play an important role in financing small businesses.
-The high operating costs and inadequate, or lack of, risk management in banking make loans more expensive, rendering them uneconomical for many small businesses.
+The high operating costs and inadequate risk management in banking make loans more expensive, rendering them uneconomical for many small businesses.

 Employment and income opportunities for small enterprises in selected sectors have improved.